 I am actually quite blessed to say that since 2011 since I got my first job out of university, I haven’t really ‘struggled’ to make ends meet, per say.
 I’ve been living comfortably (I’m not rich.. just comfortable) for the past 6 years.
 But I was a poor university student before 2011 plus things in Canada usually cost more, so one of the first things I did when I first came to San Francisco was to buy up a lot of brand name clothing!
 A&F shirts, Lacoste polos, Lucky Brand / Guess jeans, you name it.
 I spent a lot of money on new clothes, only to realize that it didn’t really matter.
 I didn’t really care about the names and SF people really didn’t care either.
 When I lived in Korea I threw away all my American clothes and exchanged them for no name Korean brands – which were ironically better quality because they were made in Korea and alot of the name brand clothing was made in China.
 But the important thing is the style.
 I noticed in Korea people didn’t care about brands so much like in China – they cared about the style more.
 If it looked good, then wear it.
 Who cares who its made by?
 I learned this when I was in Korea.

 So now I don’t care what brand I buy or wear anymore as long as it looks good.
 The opposite applies to electronics.
-I own laptops by Asus, Lenovo, Dell and Apple.
-My speakers are made by Klipsch, Creative, and Bose.
-My phones come from Sony, Blackberry and Google (HTC).
+I own laptops by Asus, Microsoft, Lenovo, Dell and Apple.
+My speakers are made by LG, Sony, Yamaha, Klipsch, Polk Audio, Creative, and Bose.
+My phones come from Sony, Apple, Essential, Blackberry and Google.
 My TV is Panasonic.
-My headphones are Sony, Fender and Master&Dynamic.
+My headphones are Sony, Fender, Monster, Audeze and Master&Dynamic.
 My microphones are Shure.
 My cameras are by DJI and Sony.
+My Keyboards are from Aorus, Logitech and Microsoft.
+My mice are from Asus, Microsoft, Razer, and Logitech.
 So yes I have brand name electronics – but they are all different brands.
 I don’t really have brand loyalty but I do care that they are not some cheap no name Chinese knockoff.
 That is important to me.
 But thing to note is that for electronics, I care about functionality of what I buy more than the design.

 Take a look at this computer.